knpuniversity/symfony4/knpu/ep3-doctrine/failed-migrations.md

 library's documentation and click to view the Timestampable docs.

-Oh, it's so nice: with this behavior, we can add `createdAt` and `updatedAt` fields that are automatically updated.
-Believe me, this will save your *butt* sometime in the future, when something happens on your site you can't *quite* explain.
+Oh, it's so nice: with this behavior, we can add `createdAt` and `updatedAt` fields to our entity, and they will be automatically set.
+Believe me, this will save your *butt* sometime in the future when something happens on your site you can't *quite* explain.
+A mystery!

 ## Adding the createdAt & updatedAt Fields